pierrepo/autoclassweb/README.md

 # AutoClassWeb

-AutoClassWeb is a web interface to [AutoClass C](https://ti.arc.nasa.gov/tech/rse/synthesis-projects-applications/autoclass/autoclass-c/), an unsupervised Bayesian classification system developped by the NASA.
+AutoClassWeb is a web interface to [AutoClass C](https://ti.arc.nasa.gov/tech/rse/synthesis-projects-applications/autoclass/autoclass-c/), an unsupervised Bayesian classification system developed by the NASA.

 It utilizes [AutoClassWrapper](https://github.com/pierrepo/autoclasswrapper), a Python wrapper for AutoClass C.